IKIM-Essen/ClusterDocs/docs/course/class-02-workflows.md

 Git should contain workflow logic, text configuration and documentation.
 It should not contain credentials, private keys, patient identifiers, raw research data or large generated outputs.

+VS Code with Remote - SSH is the suggested project interface for most users.
+Open this repository directory rather than the project-storage root, review Git changes before committing, and exclude `data/`, `results/`, environments, and workflow caches from search and file watching.

 ## Good cluster pattern

 Use Snakemake to describe dependencies and submit work through Slurm.
 Do not keep a large workflow running as ordinary processes on the login host.
 Use a dry run before submission: